Alchemist (band): 1996−2000

 Alchemist began recording Spiritech in late 1996.
-After enduring a problematic recording process, the band handed production over to D.W.
-Norton, the guitarist with Melbourne band Superheist and the part-owner of Back Beach Studios in Rye, Victoria.
-Spiritech introduced more electronic elements as well as tribal rhythms and heavy sampling into the band's oeuvre and opened with the sprawling nine-minute "Chinese Whispers", which remains a particular favourite for group and fans alike.
+After a problematic recording process, the band handed production over to D.W.
+Norton, guitarist with Melbourne band Superheist and part-owner of Back Beach Studios in Rye, Victoria.
+Spiritech introduced more electronic elements as well as tribal rhythms and heavy sampling into the band's oeuvre and opened with the nine-minute "Chinese Whispers", which remains a favourite for group and fans.

-In 1999, the band's next project was an EP that featured as its title track a version of "Eve of the War", the opening piece from the 1978 production, Jeff Wayne's Musical Version of The War of the Worlds.
-Josh Nixon from Canberra doom metal band, Pod People featured as a guest guitarist.
-The EP also included live versions of "Yoni Kunda" and "Chinese Whispers", an electronica remix of "Yoni Kunda" retitled as "Koni Yunda" and two Jar of Kingdom tracks, "Brumal: A View from Pluto" and "Worlds within Worlds."
-These last two were a precursor to the band's re-release of Jar of Kingdom the following year.
-This re-release included some new overdubs as the album's original master tapes were damaged, and included the 1991 demo in its entirety.
+In 1999, the band's next project was an EP whose title track was a version of "Eve of the War", the opening piece from the 1978 production Jeff Wayne's Musical Version of The War of the Worlds.
+Josh Nixon, from Canberra doom metal band Pod People, featured as a guest guitarist.
+The EP included live versions of "Yoni Kunda" and "Chinese Whispers", an electronica remix of "Yoni Kunda" retitled "Koni Yunda" and two Jar of Kingdom tracks, "Brumal: A View from Pluto" and "Worlds within Worlds."
+These last two were a precursor to the re-release of Jar of Kingdom the following year.
+This re-release included new overdubs as the album's original master tapes were damaged, and included the entire 1991 demo.
 This release completed their contractual obligation to Shock Records and Alchemist began to shop for a new local deal as well as international distribution.
-The group's albums had attained a heavy cult following in parts of Europe, particularly in the Netherlands, but they had not had European representation since their failed association with Lethal.
+The group's albums had attained a cult following in parts of Europe, particularly in the Netherlands, but they had not had European representation since their failed association with Lethal.
 In the meantime, Alchemist toured with Entombed and Pitchshifter.

 Late in 1999, a new Alchemist track called "Austral Spectrum" appeared on a compilation of Australian metal called Under the Southern Cross and issued by Sydney label Chatterbox Records (with whom the band had just signed for Australian release).
-A slightly different version of the song then appeared on the Organasm album, again recorded with D.W.
+A slightly different version of the song appeared on the Organasm album, recorded with D.W.
 Norton in Rye and released in early 2000.
 To promote Organasm, Alchemist undertook a three-month Australian tour during autumn.
-Billed as "World War Three", the tour also featured Sydney thrash bands Cryogenic and Psi.Kore, both of whom had also just released CDs.
-Organasm featured a warmer sound and a focus on tighter songwriting with tracks embellished even more by duelling slide guitars, keyboards and samples.
+Billed as "World War Three", the tour featured Sydney thrash bands Cryogenic and Psi.Kore, both of whom had just released CDs.
+Organasm featured a warmer sound and a focus on tighter songwriting with tracks enhanced by duelling slide guitars, keyboards and samples.